- What is a Java application?

 The method for creating a Java project is the same as the method for creating any WINDEV project:

-- Click among the quick access buttons of WINDEV.
+- Click among the quick access buttons.
 The element creation window appears: click "Project".

 - The project creation wizard starts.